MicrosoftDocs/sql-docs/docs/sql-server/what-s-new-in-sql-server-ver15.md

 ### <a id="ha"></a>Always On Availability Groups

 - **Up to five synchronous replicas** – SQL Server 2019 preview increases the limit for synchronous replicas from three (in SQL Server 2017) to five.
-Users can now configure up to five synchronous replicas (1 primary and up to 4 synchronous secondary replicas) with automatic failover between these replica pairs.
+Users can now configure up to five synchronous replicas (1 primary and up to 4 synchronous secondary replicas) with automatic failover between these replicas.

 - **Secondary to primary replica connection redirection**: Allows client application connections to be directed to the primary replica regardless of the target server specified in the connection string.
 This capability allows connection redirection without a listener.
 Use Secondary to primary replica connection redirection in the following cases: